polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/decl_module.md

 Ensure that calls into each of these execute in a time, memory and using storage space proportional to any costs paid for by the caller or otherwise the difficulty of forcing the call to happen.

-If you can't be certain that your module function will succeed without substantial computation then you have a classic blockchain attack scenario.
+If you can't be certain that your pallet function will succeed without substantial computation then you have a classic blockchain attack scenario.
 The normal way of managing this is to attach a bond to the operation.
-As the first major alteration of storage, reserve some value from the sender's account (`Balances` module has a `reserve` function for exactly this scenario).
+As the first major alteration of storage, reserve some value from the sender's account (`Balances` pallet has a `reserve` function for exactly this scenario).
 This amount should be enough to cover any costs of the substantial execution in case it turns out that you can't proceed with the operation.

 If it eventually transpires that the operation is fine and, therefore, that the expense of the checks should be borne by the network, then you can refund the reserved deposit.
 If, however, the operation turns out to be invalid and the computation is wasted, then you can burn it or repatriate elsewhere.

 ### Check Origin

 All functions use `origin` to determine the origin of the call.
-Modules support checking against one of three `origin` types:
+Pallets support checking against one of three `origin` types:

  * Signed Extrinsic - `ensure_signed(origin)?`
  * Inherent Extrinsic - `ensure_inherent(origin)?`